GregVaz/vim-practice/README.md

 `Press yw` to copy the first word on the **right side**.

-`Press p` to paste content of the buffer
+`Press p` to paste content of the buffer before the cursor position

+`Press P` to paste content of the buffer after the cursor position

 #### Repetition of previuos command